-(f) $150.00 per month - Sergeant-At-Arms
+(f) $210.00 per month - Sergeant-At-Arms

-(g) $50.00 per month - Shop stewards
+(g) $70.00 per month - Shop stewards

-(h) $45.00 per month - Job Evaluation members (3)

 (i) special out of pocket expense - Negotiating Committee

-(j) special out of pocket expense - Trustees
+(j) special out of pocket expense – Trustees

+3. Additional expenses:(h) $45.00 per month - Job Evaluation members (7)

 Details:

-A $250.00 out of pocket expense shall be paid to each member of the Negotiating Committee within 20 days of ratification of a collective agreement.
+A $350.00 out of pocket expense shall be paid to each member of the Negotiating Committee within 20 days of ratification of a collective agreement.
 Any Executive Board member and/or Shop Steward sitting on this committee will be eligible for this out of pocket expense in addition to their regular out of pocket expense as outlined above.
-Any member who resigns his/her position on the Negotiating Committee shall receive a token out of pocket expense - the amount to be determined by the Executive Board.
+Any member who resigns their position on the Negotiating Committee may receive a token out of pocket expense - the amount to be determined by the Executive Board.

-Every Trustee shall receive a special out of pocket expense of $50.00 within 30 days of the completion of the annual trustees report.
+Every Trustee shall receive a special out of pocket expense of $70.00 within 30 days of the completion of the annual Trustees report.

 4. Any member absent from work on authorized union business shall be fully compensated by the union for loss of wages, and for any other expenses properly incurred.